idaholab/TMAP8/doc/content/source/materials/SolubilityRatioMaterial.md

 ## Overview

-The SolubilityRatioMaterial object is used to calculate the jump in specie concentration across a material interface, given the solubility values for those materials and specie concentration on either side of the interface.
+The SolubilityRatioMaterial object is used to calculate the jump in species concentration across a material interface, given different solubility values for those materials and species concentration on either side of the interface.
 Solubilities for the "primary" and "secondary" sides can be provided via the [syntax/Materials/index.md] using automatic differentiation (a.k.a. an `ADMaterialProperty`).